return to Natural Dog Health Remedies

 The underlying heart disease per se is rarely curable.
 However, there are treatments for heart failure to help dogs extend their lives and hopefully improve their life quality.

-Success of treatment congestive heart failure in dogs depends on such factors as:
+Success of treatment and how long a dog with congestive heart failure can live depends on such factors as:

 • The underlying heart disease